 If you end up cancelling for another reason, such as a sudden job interview, your travel insurance may not cover your cancellation costs.
 If you’re looking for maximum flexibility, consider purchasing "cancel for any reason" travel insurance.

-When buying your travel insurance policy, you will need to provide the dates and countries you're planning to visit.
+When purchasing a travel insurance policy, you will need to provide the dates and countries you plan on visiting.
 If you become injured or ill before or after the dates listed on your policy, your travel insurance company will likely deny your claim.

-So, if you have a few drinks and then slip while running around the pool, you might have to pay the hospital bill out of pocket.
+So, if you have a few drinks and then slip while lounging around the pool, you might have to pay the hospital bill out of pocket.

 Travel insurance policies typically have specific claims requirements.
 You'll need to provide all the necessary paperwork within the time period listed on your policy.
 If you wait too long to file a claim or don't have documents to support it, the travel insurance company may decide to deny you coverage.

 If you have lost baggage, significantly delayed flights, or an unexpected trip to the emergency room, be sure to collect documents as evidence.
 You don't want the insurance company to deny your claim just because you forgot to compile the paperwork.

 6. High-risk activities